 Building a Garden Cold Frame

 Over the last 10 years, I have built 9 of these, and each time I tweaked the design a bit.
 I’m pretty happy with this final design I’m going to show you today.
 My favorite improvement was adding a bolt and nut to each of the 4 corners of the box so that when you are not using the cold frames they will easily break down for storage.
 It’s so handy and is a great option if you don’t have tons of storage space.
 So let’s get started!

 My suggestion is to get your hands on a couple of tools that will make your job of building a garden cold frame much easier.
 The first is a chop saw.
 There are a lot of repetitive cuts in this project and a chop saw makes quick work of those cuts.

-Second a table saw.
+Second, a table saw.
 Using a table saw allows you to buy 2 x 4 lumber and cut it to the 2 x 2 pieces you need.
-2 x 4’s are always much straighter than 2 x 2’s so your finished product is much better.
+2 x 4’s are always much straighter than 2 x 2’s so your finished product will be better.